pixeloven/gatsby-v2-typescript-starter/README.md

 data/
 ├── author.json
 ```
-Each Author should share a structure identical to the following.
+Each author should share a structure identical to the following.
 ```json
   {
     "id": "Full Name",